-Walk forward 12 steps, walk backwards 12 steps.
-(Or, if you’re in a small space, simple walk forward and back as many times as it takes to make 24 reps.)
+Walk forward 12 steps, walk backward 12 steps.
+(Or, if you’re in a small space, simply walk forward and back as many times as it takes to make 24 reps.)

 Anytime you’re jumping up on a bench, make absolutely certain that it’s secure.
 If you feel yourself getting tired or losing focus, then stop.
 It’s better to be safe.
 Concentrate during the jump up and also during the jump down.
 Land softly by engaging your core the entire time.